ProgViki/dyna-server/README.md

-# dyna-vik
+# dyna-server
-Frontend Application built with React, Tailwind CSS, Ant design, and RTK Query for tracking expenses.
+About
+Complete Backend Server-Db with SpringBoot and Java Librariies